-Telstra CA may provide comprehensive training for all PKI personnel performing duties with respect to the operation of the Telstra Issuing CA. Such training will consist of at least:
+Telstra CA may provide comprehensive training for all PKI personnel performing duties with respect to the operation of the Telstra purple managed issuing CA CBNSTL5GFCA01.
+Such training will consist of at least:

 - IT Security and General PKI knowledge,

 - CA administration and operation, and

-- · CA disaster recovery processes,
+- CA disaster recovery processes,

 - basic Telstra PKI concepts,

 - the use and operation of the all Telstra PKI software versions in use on the system,

 - Telstra PKI hosting facility procedures, computer security awareness and procedures, and

-- The meaning and effect of this Telstra Issuing CA CPS.
+- The meaning and effect of this Telstra purple managed issuing CA CBNSTL5GFCA01 CPS.